> Eliza Carthy > Songs > Little Birds

 Lucky Bags sang Leatherwinged Bat in 1998 on their Fellside album Delight in Disorder.

 Megson sang The Leatherwinged Bat in 2012 on their album of children's folk songs, When I Was a Lad….
-They commented in their album notes:
+They noted:

 Also known as The Birds' Courting Song or The Hawk and the Crow, this ballad tells the stories of various birds in their courting expeditions and how they have succeeded and failed.

 The Outside Track sang The Hawk and the Crow in 2012 on their CD Flash Company.
-They commented in their liner notes:
+They noted:

 Peter Kennedy collected this song from Liam O'Connor in 1953 and published it in Folksongs of Britain and Ireland.
 Thanks to Brian Hart and Brian Miller for bringing this song to our attention.

 Lucy Farrell with Eliza Carthy, Bella Hardy and Kate Young sang Little Birds in 2013 on Carthy Hardy Farrell Young's album Laylam.
-She commented in the liner notes:
+She noted:

 Emily Smith sang Hawk and Crow in 2014 on her album Echoes.